corytu/coursera-r-mentoring/README.md

 * [Order, rank, and sort](order-rank-sort.md): These three functions are commonly used to make data into orders, but they are confusing with one another.
 This article tries to offer clarifications.

 ## Lexical scoping of R language
 This section is for advanced R users.
-If you are interested in more advanced mechanisms of R grammar, you may refer to [Advanced R](http://adv-r.had.co.nz) by Hadley Wickham.
+If you are interested in more detailed mechanisms of R grammar, you may refer to [Advanced R](http://adv-r.had.co.nz) by Hadley Wickham.
 Here I provided three related questions for the materials of R Programming course.

 * [Lexical scoping](lexical-scoping.md): This article demonstrates what would happen if an object is defined not only outside but also inside the function.
 * [Constructor functions](constructor-functions.md): With knowledge of lexical scoping, we are able to write a function which creates other functions.